ChrisDoohan/macenv/README.md

 - [ ] Add scratch directory and put it in the sidebar
 - [ ] Automate the Obsidian setup
 - [ ] Make sure zsh tab complete is optimal
+- [ ] Verify that the dotfile management works correctly for `karabiner.json`, which is nested a few directories deep